Medical Billing Articles & Guides

 - Medical Billing Technology in 2026: AI, Automation, and What Actually Improves Collections - Most billing technology pays for itself within 6 months - but only if you pick the right category.
 Here are the 6 that actually move collections, the ROI benchmarks to expect, and what to ask your billing company.
 (15 min read)

-- Billing Services for Physicians: Why Most Private Practices Are Collecting Less Than They Should - The average physician practice loses 5 to 11 percent of collectible revenue every year — not from low reimbursement rates, but from billing failures that never show up as denied claims.
-Wrong E/M levels, missed add-on codes, unworked denials, and fee schedules set years ago.
+- Billing Services for Physicians: Why Most Private Practices Are Collecting Less Than They Should - The average physician practice loses 5 to 10 percent of collectible revenue every year - not from low reimbursement rates, but from billing failures that never show up as denied claims.
+Wrong office-visit levels, missed add-on codes, unworked denials, and fee schedules set years ago.
 This guide breaks down exactly where physician revenue leaks happen and what MD billing services do differently.
 (12 min read)

-- Medical Billing Services: What Physicians Need to Know Before Outsourcing - The average physician practice loses 5–10% of collectible revenue to billing inefficiencies — not fraud, not underbilling, but the slow drain of unworked denials, expired authorizations, and a system that punishes anyone who does not work it full-time.
+- Medical Billing Services: What Physicians Need to Know Before Outsourcing - The average physician practice loses a real share of collectible revenue to billing inefficiencies - not fraud, not underbilling, but the slow drain of unworked denials, expired authorizations, and a system that punishes anyone who does not work it full-time.
 Here is what that costs in real dollars and how to stop it.
 (18 min read)

 - Medical Billing Services for Small Practices: You Are Doing Too Much and Collecting Too Little - You finished charting at 8pm last night.
 You spent your lunch break calling Blue Cross about a denied claim.
 Your office manager handles billing between check-ins, and half the denials from last month are still sitting in a pile nobody has touched.
 You are running a medical practice and a billing department at the same time - and both are suffering.
 Here is what it is actually costing you and what to do about it.
 (10 min read)